🇬🇧 UK Healthcare Professionals

 UK Healthcare Regulators

-The United Kingdom regulates healthcare through nine statutory regulators โ€” the GMC, NMC, GDC, GPhC, HCPC, GOC, GCC, GOsC and Social Work England.
-They register practitioners, set professional standards, and handle fitness-to-practise concerns about conduct, performance or health.
-The courses on this site are aligned with these standards and designed for practitioners facing a regulatory referral, complaint, investigation or fitness to practise inquiry, as well as for routine CPD.
+The United Kingdom regulates healthcare through nine independent statutory regulators — the GMC, NMC, GDC, GPhC, HCPC, GOC, GCC, GOsC and Social Work England — overseen by the Professional Standards Authority.
+Each registers practitioners, sets professional standards, and handles fitness-to-practise concerns about conduct, competence or health.
+The courses on this site are aligned with these standards and are designed for practitioners facing a complaint, referral or fitness-to-practise investigation, as well as for routine CPD.

 By Profession

-Courses aligned with your UK regulator's standards & guidelines
+Courses aligned with your UK regulator's standards

 General Medical Council (GMC)